-As part of our ongoing commitment to safeguarding at Freshfield we work to ensure a culture where everyone has a voice.
-All staff and volunteers should feel able to raise concerns about poor or unsafe practice and potential failures in the nursery's safeguarding regime and know that such concerns will be taken seriously by the senior leadership team.
+As part of our ongoing commitment to safeguarding we work to ensure we have a culture where everyone has a voice.
+All staff and volunteers should feel able to raise concerns about poor or unsafe practice and potential failures in the school's safeguarding regime and know that such concerns will be taken seriously by the senior leadership team.

-If there are concerns about a colleague, or any other adult in our setting then these should be shared with the Head, or the DDSL's in their absence.
+If there are concerns about a colleague, or any other adult in our setting then these should be shared with the Executive Headteacher, or the Deputy (Aislinn Ross) in their absence.

-If there are concerns about the Head, then these should be shared with the Chair of Governors (see Key contact information on page 6)
+If there are concerns about the Headteacher, then these should be shared with the Chair of Governors (see Key contact information on page 7)

-Our Whistleblowing/Confidential Reporting policy can be found here www.hollywoodpark.stockport.sch.uk/policies
+Our Whistleblowing/Confidential Reporting policy can be found here Policies - Freshfield Nursery